"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "You're still coming to Protego Club this afternoon, aren't you?"

 "Yeah," said Scorpius quickly.
-He looked at Albus.
+He glanced at Albus.
 "We are, aren't we?
 Zabini and the others will be back by then, and it's something to do -"

 "Sure," said Albus, rolling his eyes.
 "I hadn't forgotten about it in all the wild excitement of the day."